HigherOrderCO/Kind/DOCUMENTATION.md

 Simple: we can replace `?` with anything, and the program will check.
 That's because, technically, we proved all the cases, so the case expression just returns the motive directly, allowing us to write anything on it!
-That can be used derive any theorem given a value of type Empty:
+That can be used to derive any theorem given a value of type Empty:

 ```haskell
 import Base@0